Updated March 10, 2022

 An SEO-optimized business website is one of the best tools you can have for improving your search ranking.
 Once your content establishes you as an authority on your subject matter, more potential customers will come to you for advice, answers, and paid services.

-While getting good SEO results and achieving good rankings translate over to local searches, there are ways to further optimize your website, your blog, and digital presence to reach local markets.
+While good SEO results and rankings translate to local searches, there are ways to further optimize your website, blog, and digital presence to reach local markets.

 Continue reading our Local SEO Checklist to help get you ahead in the local SEO game.